 Transgender Treatment Needs

-The recovery needs of transgender persons are often combined with those of the LGBT community; however, the needs of transgender individuals are unique.
+The recovery needs of transgender persons are often combined with those of the LGBTQ community; however, the needs of transgender individuals are unique.
 Transgender individuals may need medical services, such as hormone therapy or gender reassignment surgery, to make the transition to their chosen gender.
 However, providers cannot assume that all gender-nonconforming individuals are in search of medical or surgical interventions.
 Some members of this community do not feel the need to take these steps.

 Substance abuse treatment for transgender people begins with the admission phase.
 In order to provide sensitive, compassionate, and effective recovery services, the needs of transgender clients must be assessed and clearly identified in the beginning.
 This goal can be accomplished through the use of screening instruments — questionnaires, tests, or interview questions — designed specifically for the transgender community.
 Clinicians and therapists working in rehab must have specialized training in working with the transgender community.
 With these tools, the treatment team can develop culturally sensitive care plans that reflect the client’s chosen identity, rather than requiring the person to conform to the gender assigned at birth.